The Best Time to Visit Embassies in Washington DC

 Italian Embassy

 After we finished our visit at the German Embassy, we drove over to Massachusetts Avenue where the majority of the European Embassies are situated.
 It took a little bit of time, but we did luck out again with free street parking.
 We wanted to visit the Italian Embassy next.
-It was up the street off Massachusetts Avenue, but the line was very long and it was not really moving.
-It did not look like the embassy was very big inside, so our guess was that they needed to wait for people to leave to allow others in.
-The UK Embassy also looked like it had a hefty line.
-So, we decided to move on to the Embassy of Denmark after being lured in by the vikings on the street passing out Danish butter cookies and talking up their country!
+It was up the street off Massachusetts Avenue, but the line was very long, and it was not really moving.
+However, we stuck it out and it was worth the wait!

 Danish Embassy